+(a) The lawyers of our firm are members of the Swiss bar and do not hold themselves to be experts in any laws other than the laws of Switzerland.
+Accordingly, we are opining herein as to Swiss law only and we express no opinion with respect to the applicability thereto, or the effect thereon, of the laws of any other jurisdiction.

+Attorneys admitted in Switzerland or in a EU/EFTA state are registered with the attorneys' registry

-- (a) The lawyers of our firm are members of the Swiss bar and do not hold themselves to be experts in any laws other than the laws of Switzerland.
-Accordingly, we are opining herein as to Swiss law only and we express no opinion with respect to the applicability thereto, or the effect thereon, of the laws of any other jurisdiction. - (b) This opinion is based on the current provisions of the laws of Switzerland and the regulations thereunder in effect on the date hereof and only as currently interpreted in Switzerland.
-Such laws and their interpretation are subject to change. - (c) We express no opinion as regards the withdrawal of shareholders' preferential subscription rights (Vorwegzeichnungsrechte) in connection with the issuance of Warrants and Warrant Shares, respectively. - (d) When used in this opinion, the term "non-assessable" means that no further contributions have to be made by the relevant holder of the Warrant. - (e) The issuance of any Warrant Shares out of conditional share capital requires sufficient conditional share capital at the time the holder of the Warrants submits the exercise notice and pays the exercise price as provided under the Securities Document.
-We express no opinion as to the future availability of conditional share capital.
+- (b) This opinion is based on the current provisions of the laws of Switzerland and the regulations thereunder in effect on the date hereof and only as currently interpreted in Switzerland.
+Such laws and their interpretation are subject to change. - (c) We express no opinion as regards the withdrawal of shareholders' pre-emptive rights (Bezugsrechte) in connection with the Investment. - (d) The Company's authorized share capital as per the Articles authorizes the Company's board of directors to increase the share capital by up to CHF 61,000.00 through the issuance of no more than 3,050,000 registered shares with a nominal value of CHF 0.02 until 29 January 2020.
+Any issuances of Shares by the Company under the Company's authorized share capital other than to the Investor would further decrease the number of available Shares issuable under the Agreement.
+If the Company and the Company's board of directors wanted to issue more Shares to the Investor under the Agreement than available under the Company's authorized share capital as per the Articles, the Company's shareholders' meeting would have to amend the Articles. - (e) It should be noted that pursuant to article 706 and 706a of the Swiss Code of Obligations, the shareholders are entitled to challenge resolutions adopted by the shareholders' meeting that violate the law or a company's articles of association by initiating legal proceedings against a company within two months following such meeting.
+Such period has not lapsed with respect to the First Merger EGM Resolution and the Second Merger EGM Resolution. - (f) When used in this opinion, the term "non-assessable" means that no further contributions have to be made by the relevant holder of the Shares. - (g) We express no opinion as to the accuracy or completeness of the information contained in the Registration Statement. - (h) We express no opinion as to any commercial, calculating, auditing or other non-legal matters.
+Further, we express no opinion as to tax law.

-Attorneys admitted in Switzerland or in a EU/EFTA state are registered with the attorneys' registry walderwyss
+Attorneys admitted in Switzerland or in a EU/EFTA state are registered with the attorneys' registry